terabitbaci/capstone-lego-inventory/README.md

 so I can view its details, add the newly-acquired number of parts to my inventory, and recalculate my build(s)

-as a logged-in user (code) (create a pdf and print) (standalone page with only the list of items and builds) I want to print a checklist of needed parts for my planned build so I can check parts off as I purchase/collect them

-as a logged-in user (code)
-I want to add parts to my inventory as I check them off my checklist of needed parts so I can maintain an accurate inventory as I prepare for my planned build

-as a logged-in user (code)
-I want to create a wish list of sets/MOCs/parts so I have a master wish list to work from

-as a logged-in user (code)
-I want to add sets/MOCs/parts to my inventory as I check them off my wish list so I can maintain an accurate inventory of my Legos

 // search for colors (https://rebrickable.com/api/v3/swagger/?key=4f8845c5d9212c179c08fe6f0e0d2d0c#!/lego/lego_parts_colors_list)